TZstatsADS/Spr2017-Proj1-Raphaelxiv/README.md

 + Project summary: President Trump and President Reagan have a lot in common, from their straight talk style to their politics in economy and immigration.
 In this analysis, I explore their inaugural speeches to assess if their likelihood stand as presidents as well as candidates.

+Please set your working directory on the folder containing this file and open the "ADS-Project1-Rnotebook.Rmd" document to access the analysis.

 This folder is organized as follows.

 ```